pengowen123/cmaes/README.md

 # cmaes

-An implementation of the CMA-ES optimization algorithm.
+A Rust implementation of the CMA-ES optimization algorithm.
 It is used to minimize the value of an objective function and performs well on high-dimension, non-linear, non-convex, ill-conditioned, and/or noisy problems.
 See [this paper][0] for details on the algorithm itself.
 This library is based on the linked paper and the [pycma][1] implementation.

 # Quick Start

+A LAPACK implementation and Rust 1.57 or later must be installed.

 Add this to your Cargo.toml: